ttscoff/doing/README.md

 `doing yesterday` is great for stand-ups (thanks to [Sean Collins](https://github.com/sc68cal) for that!).
 Note that you can show yesterday's activity from an alternate section by using the section name as an argument (e.g. `doing yesterday archive`).

 `doing on` allows for full date ranges and filtering. `doing on saturday`, or `doing on one month to today` will give you ranges.
 You can use the same terms with the `show` command by adding the `-f` or `--from` flag. `doing show @done --from "monday to friday"` will give you all of your completed items for the last week (assuming it's the weekend).

+You can also show entries matching a search string with `doing grep` (synonym `doing search`).
+If you want to search with regular expressions or for an exact match, surround your search query with forward slashes, e.g. `doing search /project name/`.
+If you pass a search string without slashes, it's treated as a fuzzy search string, meaning matches can be found as long as the characters in the search string are in order and with no more than three other characters between each.
+By default searches are across all sections, but you can limit it to one with the `-s SECTION_NAME` flag.
+Searches can be displayed with the default template, or output as HTML, CSV, or JSON.

 #### Views